Joshuadcooke/FNCE449TermProject/README.md

 There are 3 Python files in this repository:

 FNCE 449 Term Project CSV Download.py:
     This Python file downloads the data I used in the following Python files.
 It is not neccesary to run this code as I have the data sitting in another repository and it will automatically be pulled when running the next two Python files.
 I only included it to show how I       accessed the CSV files.
-This is data is located at: https://github.com/Joshuadcooke/TermProjectData
+This data is located at: https://github.com/Joshuadcooke/TermProjectData

 FNCE 449 Term Project Pre Covid Code.py:
     This code file is testing my sector rotation strategy against the cumulative returns of the S&P 500 from 2016-01-01 to 2018-01-01 (pre-COVID).
 Using data in the other repository: https://github.com/Joshuadcooke/TermProjectData